AtomLens app icon

 Component Role in AtomLens License

-CDKSwiftNativePort (Swift-native CDK-derived implementation) Parsing, depiction logic, identifier generation, and molecular property calculations.
+CDKSwiftNativePort Parsing, reaction support, depiction, identifier generation, and molecular property calculations.
 LGPL-2.1-or-later

 Privacy Notice

-© 2026 Sascha Losko — Obscure Essentials.
+© 2026 Sascha Losko — Obscure Essentials™.
 All rights reserved.